anna-jaey/FijiScriptToolbox/README.md

 Select the file format to save the z-projections (both `.tiff` and `.jpg` can be selected).
 Tick the last option if you would like to save `.tiff` files of the z-stack images.

+## `split_channels.py`

+This script uses the [Bioformats](https://www.openmicroscopy.org/bio-formats/) plugin to read proprietary microscopy image formats into ImageJ.
+Set the file extension (e.g. `.nd2`) in the first dialogue box.
+Also, indicated whether the images of the different channels should be saved in subfolders.
+The file name of the saved image will contain the channel name either way.
+Untick the voxel size box, if a `.txt` file with the voxel sizes isn't needed.
+If maximum intensity projections are needed, use `ZProject.py`.

 ## `histo_splitter.py`

 This script reads in an image of a complete histology slide, lets the user set ROIs and saves the cropped ROIs.